 In addition, only estate (probate) and foreclosure sales are exempt from some states’ disclosure laws.
 In both cases, the law protects the seller (usually an heir or financial institution) who has recently acquired the property through adverse circumstances and may have little or no direct information about it.

-Buyers considering a foreclosure property should obtain as much information as possible from the lender, including the range of bids expected.
+Buyers considering a foreclosure property should obtain as much information as possible from the lender, including the range of bids expected and legal advice.

 It also is important to examine the property.
 If you are unable to get into a foreclosure property, check with surrounding neighbors about the property's condition.